jimhigson/oboe.js-website/content/why.md

 wouldn't our day be easier if we didn't have to program for distinct cases?

 In the example below the message server intentionally writes a JSON response that never completes.
+It starts by writing out the existing messages as a chunk and then continues to write out new ones as they happen.
 The only difference between 'old' and 'new' data is timing.

 {{demo "historic-and-live"}}